List of Hull F.C. players

-Hull F.C. (known as the Hull Sharks between 1996 and 1999) is an English rugby league club who have had numerous notable players (1,200 as of 27 May 2024) throughout their history, each player of the rugby league era who has played (and so excludes non-playing substitutes) in a competitive first-class match (including those matches that were subsequently abandoned, expunged or re-played, but excluding friendlies) is included.
+Hull F.C. (known as the Hull FC between 1996 and 1999) is an English rugby league club who have had numerous notable players (1,200 as of 27 May 2024) throughout their history, each player of the rugby league era who has played (and so excludes non-playing substitutes) in a competitive first-class match (including those matches that were subsequently abandoned, expunged or re-played, but excluding friendlies) is included.